kyranet/canvas-constructor/README.md

 - That will create a canvas with size of 300 pixels width, 400 pixels height.
 - Draw an image, given a Buffer (the image from the images folder).
-- Set the colour to #FFAE23
+- Set the color to #FFAE23
 - Set the font size to 28 pixels with font Impact.
 - Set the text alignment to center.
 - Write the text 'Kitten!' in the position (150, 370)